Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Theoretical Ingredients

-As discussed in the Introduction, three typical low-energy scales exist in Compton scattering with a dynamical $\Delta$(1232): the pion mass $\mpi\approx 140\;\MeV$ as the typical chiral scale; the Delta-nucleon mass splitting $\DeltaM \equiv \text{Re}[\MDelta]-\MN\approx 290\;\MeV$; and the photon energy $\omega$.
+As mentioned in the Introduction, three typical low-energy scales exist in Compton scattering with a dynamical $\Delta$(1232): the pion mass $\mpi\approx 140\;\MeV$ as the typical chiral scale; the Delta-nucleon mass splitting $\DeltaM \equiv \text{Re}[\MDelta]-\MN\approx 290\;\MeV$; and the photon energy $\omega$.
 Each provides a small, dimensionless expansion parameter when it is measured in units of a natural ``high'' scale $\Lambda\gg\DeltaM,\mpi,\omega$ at which \ChiEFT with explicit $\Delta(1232)$ degrees of freedom can be expected to break down because new degrees of freedom enter.
 Typical values of $\Lambda$ are the masses of the $\omega$ and $\rho$ as the next-lightest exchange mesons (about $700\;\MeV$), so that

 While a threefold expansion of all interactions is possible, it is more convenient to approximately identify some scales so that only one dimensionless parameter is left.
 In order to assign a unique index to each graph, we therefore follow the $\delta$-expansion of Pascalutsa and Phillips~\cite{PP03}.
-It notices that $m_\pi \ll \MDelta-\MN$ and takes advantage of the numerical proximity $P\approx\epsilon^2$ in the real world to define
+Since $m_\pi \ll \MDelta-\MN$, it takes advantage of the numerical proximity $P\approx\epsilon^2$ in the real world to define

 i.e.~numerically $\delta\approx\epsilon\approx P^\frac{1}{2}$.
 The approach then separates the calculation into two different regimes, depending on the photon energy.
 In \textbf{regime I}, $\omega\lesssim\mpi\approx 140\;\MeV$ is ``low'', so that one counts $\omega\sim\mpi\sim\delta^2\Lambda$ like a chiral scale.
 At higher energies (\textbf{regime II}, $\omega\sim\DeltaM\approx 300\;\MeV$), one counts $\omega\sim\DeltaM\sim\delta\Lambda$.